shippy6969/sign-in-canada_authenti-canada/en/maintenance.md

 ### Description

-The Sign In Canada team will be deploying a new release of the Sign In Canada platform (release 1.2.70) to the Client Acceptance Testing Environment this weekend.
-The installation is scheduled for 9AM Saturday morning and is expected to result in an outage of approximately 30 minutes.
+The Sign In Canada team will be deploying a new release of the Sign In Canada platform (release 1.2.71) to the Client Acceptance Testing Environment.The installation is scheduled for 9PM and is expected to result in an outage of approximately 30 minutes.

+## Sunday March 13, 2022 4:00AM to 4:35AM EST

+### Environments Affected

+* Production

+### Description

+The Sign In Canada team will be deploying a new release of the Sign In Canada platform (release 1.2.71) to the production environment.The installation is scheduled for 4AM and is expected to result in an outage of approximately 35 minutes.